-By profession I am a lawyer.
-I came into politics a little by chance.
-I was fighting with my local community for sports facilities and I was sucked up there.
-The reason for getting into national politics was because this area suffered economically and physically.
-Thatcher infamously called this town of Dundalk 'El Paso' as it was regarded as abandoned.
-'Abandoned Country' was a book written about it.
+By profession I am lawyer, I came into politics a little by chance.
+I was fighting with my local community for sports facilities, and I was sucked up there.
+The reasons for getting into national politics were because this area suffered economically and physically.
+This town of Dundalk was infamously called 'El Paso' by Thatcher, it was regarded as abandoned.
+'Abandoned Country' was a book written.
 Some say it was important, more objectively it was written by someone who had an agenda.
 This area suffered.
 I got involved as a local businessman.
 I am aware that we are halfway between Dublin and Belfast, and in every normal society this place would be prospering.
-When Thatcher heard that a British company would set up a factory here, she stopped it.
+When Thatcher heard that a British company would set up a factory here, they had business to do with the British navy, she stopped it.
 You could not have a factory in a location sympathetic to the IRA.

-I became a national politician in 1987, I was re-elected until 2011 and I was always heavily involved under different Prime Ministers and appointed by different governments.
-I was mostly aware because I was a person from the border area.
-For years, the rest of the world regarded this conflict as a British problem.
-The Irish were troublesome neighbours of the British in the colonial past but we got no international attraction from Europe or the wider world.
-It was regarded as a problem on the British doorstep that the British would deal with.
-Only was it because of our accession to the European Union did we become equal partners to the British on the European table.
-Subsequently, there was US involvement and then it became an international resolution process rather than a British problem.
-As a sovereign government we were given credence, unlike previous governments in the 1970s and the 1980s, at the UN.
+I became a national politician in 1987, I was re-elected until 2011, and I was always heavily involved under different Prime Ministers, appointed by different governments, I was mostly aware because I was a person from the border area.

+For years, this conflict was regarded by the rest of the world as a British problem.
+The Irish were troublesome neighbours of the British, in the colonial past, but we got no international attraction from Europe or the wider world.
+It was regarded as a problem on the British doorstep, they would deal with it.
+Only because of our accession to the European Union did we become equal partner to the British on the European table.
+Subsequently there was US involvement, then it became an international dispute resolution process rather than a British problem.
+As a sovereign government we were given credence, unlike previous governments in the 1970s and the 1980s at the UN.
 The UK had the influence to counter us at the UN table.

 Membership in the EU helped in a lot of ways, particularly as a young MP with the Single European Act.

-There was an artificial border created in the 1920's that were substantial British Army checkpoints we had to go through every time I wanted to go to Northern Ireland and it was hard to do business.
-They built monstrosities like scaffolding towers to look around the area close to here because the British army was afraid of going around on the ground.
-Instead they brought people in and out by helicopter.
+Every time I wanted to go to Northern Ireland, there was an artificial border created in the 1920s.
+There were substantial British army checkpoints we had to go through.
+It was hard to do business.
+Close to here, because the British army was afraid of going around on the ground, they built monstrosities like scaffolding towers to look around the area, and brought people in and out by helicopter.
 They did not police the locality in any way.
-That is why it was seen as an abandoned country; on the northern side the IRA could do whatever under the cover of darkness.
+That's why it was an abandoned country, on the northern side the IRA could do whatever under the cover of darkness.
 The Irish on this side also had trouble policing because the border was used to evade law and order.